Coder-RD/SQL-Challenge/README.md

 ### 💡 Key Concept

-The **Weather Observation Station 13** challenge focuses on finding the greatest value of `LAT_N` from the `STATION` table that is less than `137.2345`.
+The **Weather Observation Station 13** challenge focuses on finding the greatest value of `LAT_N` from the `STATION` table that satisfies the specified condition and truncating the result to the required decimal places.

-The answer must be **truncated to 4 decimal places**.

-### 🧠 How the Query Works

-1. The `WHERE` clause filters values of `LAT_N` that are less than `137.2345`.
-2. `MAX(LAT_N)` finds the greatest value among the filtered records.
-3. The result is truncated to four decimal places.
-4. The final value is returned as the answer.

-### 🔑 SQL Concepts Used

-    SELECT
-    MAX()
-    WHERE
-    LAT_N
-    Decimal Truncation
-    Numerical Filtering

 ### 🎯 Learning Outcome

-Through this challenge, I practiced how to:
+I practiced:

-- Find the maximum value from filtered data.
+- Maximum value analysis.
-- Apply conditions using `WHERE`.
-- Work with decimal values.
-- Handle latitude data.
-- Understand truncation of decimal values.
-- Perform numerical analysis using SQL.
+- Numerical filtering.
+- Latitude analysis.
+- Decimal truncation.
+- Aggregate functions.
-- Solve SQL challenges using DB2.
+- DB2 SQL query writing.

 ### 📂 Files Added